-In addition to support of SSH keys by all SSH programs, some FTP programs support SSH keys as well, such as Filezilla.
+In addition to support of SSH keys by all SSH programs, some SFTP programs, such as FileZilla support SSH keys as well.

 Managing SSH keys

 Before you can upload an SSH key, first you or the one who wants access needs to generate an SSH keypair.
 How to do this exactly depends on your operating system.
-With an internet search online many easy-reference manuals can be found.
+With an Internet search many easy-reference manuals can be found.